sidharthbajpai-pixel/portrait-assessment/README.md

 # portrait-assessment

 To set up and connect to a PostgreSQL database using Docker, I first made sure that Docker and Docker Compose were installed on my system.
 Then I created a folder as healthcare on my desktop and put all the files from the repository there.
 Then, I created a docker-compose.yml file to define the PostgreSQL service.
-This docker-compose.yml was given in the repository and I saved it with .yml extension.
+This docker-compose.yml was given in the repository.

 After saving the file, I ran the command docker-compose up -d on powershell to start the container.
-It gave me an error there as i was not inside the directory.
-I took help from chatGPT to correct it.

 Once the service was up and running, the database became accessible at localhost:5432, with the database name set to healthcare, and the default username and password both set to postgres.

 Once the connection was made I use DBeaver GUI  to connect to my PostgreSQL database.
 I created the new connection in it and filled the connection details and I got connected with database.

-I installed the dependencies from requirement.txt file and then I loaded the csv files by using python load_data.py command on powershell.
+I installed the dependencies from requirement.txt file and then I loaded the csv files by using python load_data.py command on powershell and then I started with my data analysis on DBeaver.
 Once  this  was completed, I was successfully able to connect and load data in Dbeaver.
+This is how you can run the sql code.

+Files:
-Patient-level transformations.sql contains the Age group and patient type data  transformation code.
-For creating the age bucket, as some ages are null of patients so I have taken the average of the ages and replaced the null values with that and then created the age buckets.
+**Patient-level transformations.sql** contains the Age group and patient type data  transformation code.

-Appointment-level transformations.sql contains the data transforation for patient_id and their latest date of visit and the number of days since their last visit.
-The to_char function was searched on AI.
+**Appointment-level transformations.sql** contains the data transforation for patient_id and their latest date of visit and the number of days since their last visit.

-Prescription-level transformations.sql is the file where the data transformation has been done to take out medication category for medication name and then to check for each patient if it is a first time or a repeat dose.
+**Prescription-level transformations.sql** is the file where the data transformation has been done to take out medication category for medication name and then to check for each patient if it is a first time or a repeat dose.

+The other sql code files are there on which I have taken out the analysis and answered abount the business insights.
+The result is present in the code files only along with the conclusion that was derived after writing the sql code.

+In the patients.csv file, there were some null ages present for the patient which is not possible.
+In order to tackle this, I have taken the average age of the patients and replaced the null values with that.

+AI tool was also used at times at the time of setting up the ETL pipeline and taking out some functions on postgress like to_char and
+(EXTRACT(YEAR FROM AGE(current_date, registration_date)) * 12 +
+        EXTRACT(MONTH FROM AGE(current_date, registration_date))) AS total_months
+  and corr().

+These functions were taken as reference from the AI tool for doing the data analysis.

+This dataset was highly engaging, and I genuinely enjoyed working through the assessment.